Growing block universe

-The growing block universe theory of time (or the growing block view), states that the past and present both exist, and the future as yet does not.
-The present is an objective property, to be compared with a moving spotlight.
+The growing block universe, or the growing block view, is a theory of time arguing that the past and present both exist, while the future does not yet exist.
+The present is the perpetuating factor of time, where new moments are added to the past.
 By the passage of time more of the world comes into being; therefore, the block universe is said to be growing.
 The growth of the block is supposed to happen in the present, a very thin slice of spacetime, where more of spacetime is continually coming into being.
 Growing block theory should not be confused with block universe theory, also known as eternalism.

 The growing block view is an alternative to both eternalism (according to which past, present, and future all exist) and presentism (according to which only the present exists).
 It is held to be closer to common-sense intuitions than the alternatives.
 C. D. Broad was a proponent of the theory (1923).
 Some modern defenders are Michael Tooley (in 1997) and Peter Forrest (in 2004).

-Fabrice Correia and Sven Rosenkranz have developed their own distinctive view of this theory (2015).
+Fabrice Correia and Sven Rosenkranz (2015) have developed their own distinctive view of this theory.

-The theory
+Overview

 Broad first proposed the theory in 1923.
 He described the theory as follows:

 It will be observed that such a theory as this accepts the reality of the present and the past, but holds that the future is simply nothing at all.
 Nothing has happened to the present by becoming past except that fresh slices of existence have been added to the total history of the world.
 The past is thus as real as the present.
 On the other hand, the essence of a present event is, not that it precedes future events, but that there is quite literally nothing to which it has the relation of precedence.
 The sum total of existence is always increasing, and it is this which gives the time-series a sense as well as an order.
 A moment t is later than a moment t' if the sum total of existence at t includes the sum total of existence at t' together with something more.

 This dynamic theory of time conforms with the common-sense intuition that the past is fixed, the future is unreal, and the present is constantly changing.
 The theory resolves the paradox that time has a beginning but does not seem to have an end.
 There are also other reasons for supporting the growing block view of time that go beyond the common-sense.
-Tooley, for example, bases his argument on the causal relation.
+For example, Tooley bases his argument on the causal relation.
 His main argument as outlined by Dainton is as follows: